 2013-2019: Member of NIH Oral, Dental and Craniofacial Diseases (ODCS) Study Panel

-2013-2015: Fellow, Academy of Research Excellence, Clinical Translational Institute
+2013-2015: Fellow, Academy of Research Excellence in Bioethics, Clinical Translational

 2012-pres: Fellow, Hedwig van Ameringen Executive Leadership in Academic Medicine